souparnadutta/Reverse-Image-Search-Fashion-Apparel-Recommendation-System/README.md

 Making of web app
 Generate recommendations

-1. Defining the problem statement
+## 1. Defining the problem statement ##
 Create a web app which shows similar fashion products to the product whose image the user uploaded.

-2. Requirement Analysis/Understanding the working of the project
+## 2. Requirement Analysis/Understanding the working of the project ##

 In the technical world of computing, reverse image search has been referred to as Content Based Image Retrieval(CBIR).

 This simply means that images are searched for and retrieved, using only the contents of the image, without the assistance of any external labels or metatags.
 A picture is usually broken down into its defining features, sometimes referred to as feature vectors.
 The measure of level of feature extraction determines the image content level.
 The information inherently obtained from an image can be categorized into three levels.

-Low level features - Shape, texture, color, spatial information and motion are considered as low level.
+**Low level features** - Shape, texture, color, spatial information and motion are considered as low level.
-Middle level features - Organization of different types of objects, scenes and roles represent this category.
+**Middle level features** - Organization of different types of objects, scenes and roles represent this category.
-High level features - Include objects or scenes with emotional or religious significance impressions, meaning associated with the combination of perceptual visual contents.
+**High level features** - Include objects or scenes with emotional or religious significance impressions, meaning associated with the combination of perceptual visual contents.

 Such features are obtained by applying mathematical algorithms to the image, and as such there are a number of choices as to which one may use.
 Generally speaking, any image search system can be broken down into four important and distinctive components, which are;